elkingarcia11/route-mapper/README.md

 # Route Mapper Web App

-A web application built with React, Google Maps API, and LocalStorage for efficient route management.
-Utilizes GitHub, Cloud Build, Artifact Registry, and Cloud Run for a seamless CI/CD pipeline.
+This README.md provides information about the Route Mapper Web App, a web application built with React, Google Maps API, and LocalStorage for efficient route management.
+The application utilizes GitHub, Cloud Build, Artifact Registry, and Cloud Run to establish a seamless CI/CD pipeline.

 ## Table of Contents